-and all the trimmings are
+and all the trimmings for

 Second Monday in October marks Canadian Thanksgiving Day.

-However, in practice the date is not really fixed.
 While an American Thanksgiving is always firmly scheduled on the last Thursday of November, Canadians are free to choose any day (or opt to feast for all three days!) over a long and leisurely three-day Thanksgiving weekend in October.

-In Canada, the feasting expresses heartfelt gratitude for a good harvest and a good life.
 The roots of the festivities go back to early Thanksgiving feasts that the first English settlers enjoyed with Indian tribes.
 Today, it also might take a bit from French, British, and

 other more modern food fests.